Nurses’ Roles in EMR System Upgrades Creating Opportunities

 Opportunities for the future

-Along with short-term travel nursing jobs with EMR systems implementations and upgrades with companies like NurseChoice, nurses can expect to find more long-term career opportunities in the area of health information technology.
+Along with short-term contract nursing jobs with EMR systems implementations and upgrades with companies like NurseChoice, nurses can expect to find more long-term career opportunities in the area of health information technology.

 “The need [for nurse informaticists] is on the increase,” Sensmeier said.
 “Their salaries are increasing, and their roles are expanding and changing.”